EXCLUSIVE-Trump admin slams China's Huawei, halting shipments from Intel, others -sources

 NEW YORK/WASHINGTON, Jan 17 (Reuters) - The Trump administration notified Huawei suppliers, including chipmaker Intel, that it is revoking certain licenses to sell to the Chinese company and intends to reject dozens of other applications to supply the telecommunications firm, people familiar with the matter told Reuters.

-The action - likely the last against Huawei Technologies HWT.UL under Republican President Donald Trump - is the latest in a long-running effort to weaken the world's largest telecommunications equipment maker, which it says is a threat to U.S. national security and foreign policy interests.
+The action - likely the last against Huawei Technologies HWT.UL under Republican President Donald Trump - is the latest in a long-running effort to weaken the world's largest telecommunications equipment maker, which Washington sees as a national security threat.

 The notices came amid a flurry of U.S. efforts against China in the final days of Trump's administration.
 Democrat Joe Biden will take the oath of office as president on Wednesday.